jeffblankenburg/SendToFriend/README.md

     * **PHONE_CONFIRMATION**: Alexa repeats the phone number back to the user, and confirms that it is correct.
     * **PHONE_MISUNDERSTANDING**: When a user provides a value that is not 10 digits (the format of a US-based mobile phone number), she repeats the number, and asks the user to say the number again.
     * **PHONE_RETRY**: If the user indicates that the phone number was received incorrectly, Alexa apologizes and asks for it again.
+    * **MESSAGE_TYPE_REQUEST**: This indicates the types of messages that your skill can send, and asks the user what kind they would like to create.
     * **MESSAGE_SENT**: This is confirmation to the user that a message has been sent to their intended user.
 This is paired with an option from one of the next four categories that the user selected.
+    * **REMINDER_REQUEST**: When the user chooses a reminder message, they get to indicate what the reminder is about.
+This asks them for that value.
     * **REMINDER_MESSAGE**: These are messages meant to remind the recipient about something that the user indicated.
 This uses the data from our custom slot we called "noun" earlier.
     * **LOVE_MESSAGE**: These are messages to communicate that the user was thinking about someone they love.
     * **MISSYOU_MESSAGE**: These are messages to communicated that the user misses the recipient.